Brick Repair and Brickwork Restoration

 - We also restore brick columns, fences, arches, entire chimneys, interior and exterior fireplaces, and more to their original condition.

 Not sure if your masonry building requires servicing?

 All Estimates are Always FREE

 You can watch more our videos by clicking at: brick repair Chicago

 There are a few common conditions responsible for brick deterioration, which eventually lead to brick repair or, more often than not, brick replacement.
-Aging brick walls are the most common, maintenance starving brick mortar lines follow, and Chicagoland’s weather, the third culprit, solidifies the problem.
+Aging brick walls are the most common, maintenance of deteriorating brick mortar lines follow, and Chicagoland’s weather, that third culprit, solidifies the problem.

 Without cold winters, Chicago’s brickwork wouldn’t suffer that much, even if not maintained as it should be on a regular basis (every 2-3 decades under normal conditions).
 Dealing with brick repairs isn’t that difficult as long as we pay attention to the brickwork and the changes appearing on its surface.
 You can easily avoid the majority of the problems if you act on time and perform some minor repairs if such are necessary.

 The new bricks’ face (exposed part) is usually baked at higher temperatures to minimize moisture absorption.
 Over time however, the devastating effects of rain, wind, temperature variations, UV sun rays, and air pollutants weaken that protective surface which becomes easily penetrable by rain water and moisture.
 Aging mortar between the bricks permits even more moisture penetration.

 Deteriorating brick face surfaces and mortar, combined with water and freezing temperatures, can be easily responsible for the spalling of brick faces and cracking of mortar joints.